'Incredibly embarrassing': BNZ customers hit by second major outage in three days

 "Whether you've got the money or not you still get looked at."

+She said this had been the second time recently that she had been unable to use her BNZ card.

-On Saturday, customers were unable to log in to online banking services, catching out hundreds of customers at supermarkets and other stores.
+On Saturday, customers were also unable to log in to online banking services, which caught out hundreds of customers at supermarkets and other stores.

 That outage was reported at 10.19am and was not resolved until about 3.20pm.